 When it comes to just weight metrics, most scales are generally not deviated by a lot.
 However, things get more complicated when measuring body fat percentage and other things.

 That is because scales send a weak electrical impulse through your body and then calculate your fat percentage depending on the current encounters’ resistance level.

-According to our sources, even the most accurate readings were off by about 21%.
+According to our sources, the most accurate readings were off by about 21%.
 Thus, yes, body fat scales can be wrong.

 That’s a question for you to answer.
 If you want our opinion, the cheapest smart scales worth it come at just a bit more than 20 bucks – which is not much more expensive than a traditional scale.
 So, yes.
 We’d say they are worth it.

 That’s all for now.
-If you have any more questions or recommendations, you can let us and everyone else know about them in the comments section below!
+If you have more questions or recommendations, you can let us and everyone else know about them in the comments section below!